nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 ---
 ![](/assets/images/img_0295-large.jpeg)

-The ESV Heirloom Bible, Legacy Edition is a 6" x 9" luxurious and timeless Bible that will make a beautiful addition to any library.
+The ESV Heirloom Bible, Legacy Edition is a 6" x 9" luxurious and timeless Bible.
 It is bound in high-quality leather from Horween, a renowned leather company based in Chicago, Illinois.
 It is assembled by  Royal Jongbloed in the Netherlands who is renowned for their craftsmanship.
 As Crossway states on their website, "This edition is modeled after the Renaissance ideal of a perfect page—featuring a simple, clear layout with generous margins."

 The Horween leather used in the ESV Heirloom Bible is vegetable-tanned and hand-dyed.
 This means that it is made using natural materials and processes, resulting in a rich and deep color that will develop character and become more beautiful over time.
 The leather is also treated with oils and waxes to make it supple and durable, ensuring that it will last for many years to come.